 Beattey, R. A. & Mercado, C. C. (2013).
 The Supreme Court takes a new look at marriage.
 Monitor on Psychology, 44 (5), 22.

 Mercado, C. C. & Beattey, R. A. (2012).
 Is that normal behavior?
 Monitor on Psychology, 43 (11), 25.

 Check out Dr. Beattey's book

 from Oxford University Press

 Dr. Beattey's latest research publication examines whether legal decision-makers are able to make valid judgments about a defendant's culpable mental state at the time of the offense.

 Check it out .

-Dr. Beattey's current research focuses on the long-term impacts of child abuse and neglect; lay judgments of mental states in the legal context; sex offender policy; evidence-based clinical and legal decision-making; public health policy; extreme political violence and professional ethics.
+Dr. Beattey's research focuses on lay judgments of mental states in the legal context; sex offender policy; evidence-based clinical and legal decision-making; public health policy; extreme political violence; and professional ethics.